LouisLanganay/42sh-tester/README.md

 2. Put it in the root of your project.
 3. Run it with ./run_tests.sh.

-:information_source: Don't forget to `chmod 777 my_tester.sh` before running it.
+:information_source: Don't forget to `chmod 777 run_tests.sh` before running it.

 ## Features tested
 ### Commands builtin